-The Region’s “Elevated Office Experience” To Open Spring 2020
+The Region’s “Elevated Office Experience” To Open Summer 2020

 Uniland Development Company, the leading provider of office and industrial commercial real estate, introduces HANSA, an innovative shared office space and coworking center in downtown Buffalo.
 It will provide a flexible and on-demand workspace solution for the local WNY business community.
 HANSA (pronounced hähn-sä) is Latin for “guild,” meaning to unite people for a common purpose.
 HANSA will offer fully-furnished workspaces from traditional coworking to private offices, suites and meeting rooms with generous amenities for professionals who want “An Elevated Office Experience.”